Category: Bears Ears 2026

 hiatus /hī-ā′təs/ – A gap or interruption in space, time, or continuity; a break.

 Yeah, that’s it.
 That’s what I’ve been on, a hiatus.
 I had bigger plans for the past year, we’ve actually had a very busy and exciting past year with both family and adventure!
-So I wanted to share.
+And I wanted to share.
 But I’ve always said to accomplish anything that you need time, money, and energy.
 Two of those are generally easy to come by, having all three can be fairly difficult.
 So for the blog, the energy has been lacking.
 Maybe this journey will help with that.

 This year, we had even bigger plans spaced throughout the year, finishing up with a couple of major adventures this fall.